-- Your natural death has become reasonably foreseeable; - You are assessed as eligible for and approved to receive medical assistance in dying; - Your procedure for medical assistance in dying has been scheduled with a specific physician or nurse practitioner and that arrangement has been made in writing;
+- Your natural death has become reasonably foreseeable; - You are assessed as eligible for and approved to receive medical assistance in dying; - Your procedure for medical assistance in dying has been scheduled with a specific doctor or nurse practitioner and that arrangement has been made in writing;

-- You have been informed by your physician or nurse practitioner that you are at risk of losing decision-making capacity before the scheduled date; - You consent to your physician or nurse practitioner administering a substance to cause your death on the scheduled date; and - You do not demonstrate by words, sounds or gestures, refusal or resistance to having the substance administered prior to the procedure.
+- You have been informed by your doctor or nurse practitioner that you are at risk of losing decision-making capacity before the scheduled date; - You consent to your doctor or nurse practitioner administering a substance to cause your death on the scheduled date; and - You do not demonstrate by words, sounds or gestures, refusal or resistance to having the substance administered.

-The request to waive final consent must be received in writing and your physician or nurse practitioner must agree to administer a substance to cause your death on a specified day.
+The request to waive final consent must be received in writing and your doctor or nurse practitioner must agree to administer a substance to cause your death on a specified day.